dclimaites/serverless-architecture/README.md

  - On Linux: `sam local start-api --env-vars src/test/resources/test_environment_linux.json`

  OBS:  If you already have the container locally (in your case the java8), then you can use --skip-pull-image to remove the download.
+ </ br>
- <b>OBS 2: At first time i try to build this project, i try to use localhost in the file test_environment_windows.json, but for me, it doens't works.
-So i use my IP (cmd -> ipconfig) e workly fine instead localhost.</b>
+ <b>OBS 2: At first time i tried to build this project, i tried to use localhost in the file test_environment_windows.json, but for me, it doens't worked.
+So i used my IP (cmd -> ipconfig) e workly fine instead localhost.</b>

 If the previous command ran successfully you should now be able to hit the following local endpoint to invoke the functions rooted at `http://localhost:3000/trips/{contry}?starts=2020-01-02&ends=2020-02-02`.